LLC Loans: 5 Ways to Finance Your Limited Liability Company

 That said, if you can qualify, a business line of credit from a bank will almost always offer more affordable interest rates.

-Where to Get Invoice Financing
+Where an LLC Can Get Invoice Financing

 How to Get an LLC Business Loan